Gradual damage

 What we look at

-- what parts of the policy the exclusion relates to
+- what events the policy covers

 -